 - And more than 50 others listed at Stress.org

 I often say, sometimes life gets in the way of a scheduled workout plan.
-Some days are meant to take as a rest day while some require you to physically burn off daily stresses.
-The more you get into the habit of recognizing and overcoming this type of fatigue, the easier it is to actually do something to metabolize that stress in a healthful manner.
+Some days are meant to be taken as a rest day while some require you to burn off daily stresses physically.
+The more you get into the habit of recognizing and overcoming this type of fatigue, the easier it is to do something to metabolize that stress in a healthful manner.

 Working a long day at a desk, in an office or school, with multiple projects due is tiring and stressful.
 But it is different than a long day of physical labor.
-Both equally tiring, but to fight off the long term effects of stress, you need to do something physical if you are more mentally stressed.
+Both can be equally tiring, but to fight off the long-term effects of stress, you need to do something physical if you are more mentally stressed.
 If you are more physically tired, then you need to do a light stretch to loosen sore muscles and relax.
-Breathing deep, eating well, hydrating, and getting a good night's sleep are all part of you being a better handler of stress today – regardless of the type.
+Breathing deep, eating well, hydrating and getting a good night's sleep are all part of you being a better handler of stress today, regardless of the type.

 Consider Today's Human

-An example of a fight or flight response today for us is a resistance workout and an elliptical machine.
-Of course there are many more ways to "fight and flight" such as calisthenics, martial arts and running – probably the most primal of all stress relievers we have today if you think about it.
+An example of a fight-or-flight response today for us is a resistance workout and an elliptical machine.
+Of course there are many more ways to "fight or flight" such as calisthenics, martial arts and running -- probably the most primal of all stress relievers we have today if you think about it.

-Constant physical stress is not good either.
-As you age and increase your responsibilities (home and family stresses) you will find that a physical stressful day of work plus additional hardcore weight training will require careful consideration with perfect recovery to avoid over-training syndrome.
-Call it over-training or lack of recovery, it exists!
+Constant physical stress is not good, either.
+As you age and increase your responsibilities (home and family stresses), you will find that a physically stressful day of work, plus additional hardcore weight training, will require careful consideration with perfect recovery to avoid overtraining syndrome.
+Call it overtraining or lack of recovery; it exists.

-- Menstrual problems and other sexual dysfunction, such as impotence and loss of sexual desire in both men and women
+- Menstrual problems and sexual dysfunction, such as impotence and loss of sexual desire in men and women

 - Loss of muscle mass, increase of fat production, obesity

-- Gastrointestinal problems, such as GERD, gastritis, ulcerative colitis, and irritable colon
+- Gastrointestinal problems, such as acid reflux, gastritis, ulcerative colitis and irritable colon

 Have some internal awareness.
 Take a minute and think about your day.